 - Did it start suddenly or develop over time?
 Did anything trigger it?
 How long has it lasted?

 - When do you cough?
 Is it worse when you exercise?

 - Do you feel ill?
-Do you have a fever, weight loss or sweats?
+Do you have a high temperature (fever), weight loss or sweats?

-- Have you lost weight, coughed up blood, been in contact with anyone with TB or travelled abroad recently?
+- Have you been in contact with anyone with TB or travelled abroad recently?